-- This National Park site has links that bring national parks into the science classroom.
-Options include distance learning, field trips and curriculum materials in addition to accredited professional development opportunities for teachers.
+- Links that bring national parks into the science classroom.
+Options include distance learning, field trips, and curriculum materials in addition to accredited professional development opportunities for teachers.

-- The goal of the various USGS educational Web sites is to promote scientific literacy among people of all ages.
-The Learning Web, a portion of the USGS Web is dedicated to K-12 education, exploration, and life-long learning.
-Here students can explore things on, in, around, and about the Earth such as plants and animals, land, water, and maps.
-It also shows how Biology, Geology, Hydrology, and Geography helps children understand our changing world.
+- Seeks to promote scientific literacy among people of all ages.
+Dedicated to K-12 and undergraduate education, exploration, and life-long learning.
+Here students can explore things on, in, around, and about the Earth such as animals, land, water, and maps.
+It also shows how the topics of Biology, Geology, Geography, and Water help children understand our changing world.

 - EPA Environmental Education Publications

-- This site has guidelines and resources for teachers on how to teach environmental education.
+- Guidelines and resources for teachers on how to teach environmental education.

-- This site by the Smithsonian has lesson plans and activities for a variety of topics, including gems and minerals, animals, insects, archaeology, botany, and marine life.
+- Lesson plans and activities for a variety of topics, including gems and minerals, animals, insects, archaeology, botany, and marine life.

-- This site contains a "Teacher Toolkit" of activities and lesson plans for children that include observing, collecting data and drawing conclusions, aquatic activities and exploring Texas.
+- Activities and lesson plans for children that include observing, collecting data, and drawing conclusions; aquatic activities; and exploring Texas.

-- Contains a toolkit for science educators teaching in Texas.
-Its purpose is to provide the science education community with resources for implementing the Texas Essential Knowledge and Skills (TEKS) for science.
+- For science educators teaching in Texas.
+Its purpose is to provide the science education community with resources for implementing the State of Texas Assessments of Academic Readiness (STAAR) for science.
+STAAR replaced Texas Essential Knowledge and Skills (TEKS) in 2012.

-- A collection of classroom activities and lesson plans that can be modified and incorporated into the earth science classroom.
+- A collection of classroom activities and lesson plans.

 Any questions?
 Ask a Librarian, or call us at 806/651-2205.